apache/cordova-plugin-media-capture/README.md

 - The __limit__ property is ignored.
 Only one video is recorded per invocation.

+- iOS supports an additional __quality__ property, to allow capturing video at different qualities.
+A value of `1` ( the default ) means high quality and value of `0` means low quality, suitable for MMS messages.
+  See [Apple documentation](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIImagePickerController_Class/#//apple_ref/c/tdef/UIImagePickerControllerQualityType) for more details.

 ### Android Quirks

 - Android supports an additional __quality__ property, to allow capturing video at different qualities.
 A value of `1` ( the default ) means high quality and value of `0` means low quality, suitable for MMS messages.
   See http://developer.android.com/reference/android/provider/MediaStore.html#EXTRA_VIDEO_QUALITY for more details.

 ### Example ( Android w/ quality )